 You may also see a carer morph into a 'partner', or wife/husband (sometimes even after the person dies, they suddenly become a partner).
 Some may isolate the subject from friends and family, possibly claiming they are too sick, then arrange a change of will, to benefit themselves.
 Some actually are caring for the person, others not so much; some are caring for the person with an eye to the prize at the end.
 Do not let the isolation occur; maintain contact, even if the new 'partner' is hostile.

 There are many variations on the Gold Coast elder abuse theme, we have seen quite a few.
 Some wills can be overturned, others not.
 Sometimes we can gather enough evidence, other times not.
 As I stated at the start, the Australian Privacy Act appears to have been designed to protect the criminal, the fraudster, the abuser (and funnily enough protects none of us from the Government).
 Call if you suspect elder abuse, act early, investigate, gather evidence; the first suggestion is to start a diary, and make entries, and good notes, each time you visit, or are contacted about the relative.
+Do not let a carer isolate your older relative, and then claim a relationship.
+Having an older relative medically examined, with regards mental capacity, is a good idea, to block someone taking them to a compliant doctor, who issues a letter of competence; the person then gets them to change their will, before having them declared incompetent!
 Note names, dates, times, notes about conversation, medications.
 Contact us, we are a Gold Coast private investigator service, experienced, licensed, investigators.